What is the Best Timber for Decking Frame?

 Best Deck Frame Timbers

 Because of how crucial decking frames are, there are only a few suitable timbers for framing.
 In many places, including the UK, there are various building codes that you have to follow when dealing with this regard.
-If you wish to build a decking, it’s best to check your local building codes to ensure safety.
+If you wish to build decking, it’s best to check your local building code to ensure safety.

-Many prefer to use softwood timber for decking due to their low cost and availability.
+Many prefer to use softwood timber for decking due to its low cost and availability.
 However, not all softwood timber varieties are suitable for decking frames.
 While there are some exceptions, softwoods tend to be less dense and more susceptible to many issues such as moisture and rotting.

 As previously mentioned, not all softwoods are suitable for decking frames.
-Most tend to be on the less dense side and are more susceptible to issues, such as moisture absorption, insect damage, and warping.
+Most tend to be on the less dense side and are more susceptible to issues such as moisture absorption, insect damage, and warping.
 With that said, they are not entirely unusable.
 However, before using them, they will need to undergo chemical treatment.

 Compared to untreated softwoods, pressure-treated are cheaper, as they use more common varieties of wood.
 They are also slightly better at resisting wood issues, such as moisture damage and insect infestation.
 Because of this, many have been using it for decking frames.